 Architecture and Environmental Design Library.
-As a branch of the University Libraries, the Architecture and Environmental Design Library provides easy access to more than 30,000 books, periodicals, and reference materials for students, faculty, and the professional community.
+As a branch of the University Libraries, the Architecture and Environmental Design Library provides easy access to more than 50,000 books, periodicals, and reference materials for students, faculty, and the professional community.
 The library's special collections include archives of Blaine Drake, Victor Olgyay, Calvin Straub, Will Bruder, and others, as well as research materials on Paolo Soleri and Frank Lloyd Wright.
 The Alternative Energy Collection and the Materials Resource Center provide additional sources for research.

 Gallery of Design.
-The newly renovated Gallery of Design in the College of Architecture and Environmental Design focuses exhibitions on architecture; landscape architecture; planning; and graphic, industrial, and interior design.
+The Gallery of Design in the College of Design focuses exhibitions on architecture; landscape architecture; planning; and graphic, industrial, and interior design.
 Changing exhibitions feature top student work for each semester; faculty research and design projects; and special exhibitions from local, national, and international designers.
 A flat projection monitor provides a changing mural of design projects, college information, and announcements.
-Additional space for CAED student projects is located throughout the Architectural and Environmental Design buildings.
-The gallery is open Monday through Friday from 8 A.M. to 4 P.M.
+Additional space for College of Design student projects is located throughout the Design buildings.
+The gallery is open Monday through Friday from 8 A.M. to 5 P.M.
 For more information, call 480/965-6384.

 Special Facilities.
-College programs are supplemented by several special laboratories, including the computer-aided design and graphics lab; the high-bay research lab; the light-ing lab; the solar research lab; the solar roofdeck work area; an extensive shop equipped to handle wood, plastic, and metal; the Herberger Center for Design Research; InnovationSpace, an interdisciplinary product development laboratory; and the Joint Urban Design Program, which also has a studio at the Downtown Center at ASU.
+College programs are supplemented by several special laboratories, including the Phoenix Urban Research Lab (PURL), which is an information-rich environment for researchers, decision makers, industry professionals and students to seek new solutions to the most pressing design problems facing cities today.
+Other facilities include the computer-aided design and graphics lab; the high-bay research lab; the lighting lab; the solar research lab; the solar roofdeck work area; an extensive shop equipped to handle wood, plastic, and metal; the Herberger Center for Design Research; InnovationSpace, an interdisciplinary product development laboratory; and the Community Design Studio, which is located at PURL in downtown Phoenix.
 The Media Center includes traditional graphics and audiovisual equipment as well as portable gear.
 The slide collection, with more than 100,000 images, is available for instructional use, and the college maintains an array of materials testing equipment.